 Because of the Magic Your Way pricing structure, you pay more per day if buying shorter tickets than longer ones.
 So if your typical trip length is 2-3 days, an AP will almost certainly make more sense after 2-4 trips.

 What if you are taking an “extra-long” WDW vacation longer than 10 days?
-Only UK residents are eligible for tickets longer than 10 days.
+Only some foreign country residents are eligible for tickets longer than 10 days.
 If you were to do this with Magic Your Way tickets you would need to purchase at least two tickets, which means you have to pay front loaded cost for the first few days again.

-Tip: If you are staying longer than 10 days but no more than 14, you can consider getting the Park Hopper Plus option instead of a longer ticket, and on some of the days go to one of the Water Parks, etc. instead of one of the main parks.
-The two water parks can take a good portion of a day, plus you can visit the resorts, use the resort pools, etc.
+Untangled Tip: If you are staying longer than 10 days but no more than 14, you can consider getting the Park Hopper Plus option instead of a longer ticket, and on some of the days go to one of the Water Parks, etc. instead of one of the main parks.
+The two water parks can take a good portion of a day, plus you can visit the resorts, Disney Springs, use your resort pool, etc.

 There are many other types of tickets that are generally only available to certain groups like Florida Residents, residents of the U.K., etc. I couldn’t possibly list out all the options and answer all the questions as I am not as familiar with them, so if you are looking for those types of tickets, you may need to research on your own.